-- Threatened with homelessness (those provided assistance to prevent homelessness): 4,164 105 - Homeless (those who were either found to be homeless at application stage, or where prevention work was unsuccessful): 2,622 - Owed a duty to secure accommodation (after having applied for assistance and either become or remained homeless after relief work): 981
+- Threatened with homelessness (those provided assistance to prevent homelessness): 4,164 105 - Homeless (those who were either found to be homeless at application stage, or where prevention work was unsuccessful): 2,622106 - Owed a duty to secure accommodation (after having applied for assistance and either become or remained homeless after relief work): 981 107

 It is this last group that represents the final stage within the current legislative framework.
 At this stage, local authorities have a legal duty to secure accommodation, only for those households which fall under a priority need group, much like the old system.
-Of the total number of households owed a duty to secure accommodation in 2017/18 (2,229), the following priority need groups were recorded:
+Of the total number of households owed a duty to secure accommodation in 2017/18 (2,229), the following priority need groups were recorded: 108

-- 882 households with dependent children - 126 pregnant women in households with no other dependent children - 81 care leavers or persons at particular risk of sexual or financial exploitation, aged 18 21 - 66 young people aged 16 17 https://statswales.gov.wales/Catalogue/Housing/Homelessness/Statutory-Homelessness-Prevention-and-Relief/householdsfound-to-be-eligible-homeless-subject-to-duty-to-help-to-secure-during-the-year-main-reason-for-loss-of-last-settled-home-bytype-of-household
+- 882 households with dependent children - 126 pregnant women in households with no other dependent children - 81 care leavers or persons at particular risk of sexual or financial exploitation, aged 18 21 - 66 young people aged 16 17

-There are very little data sources on homeless children's views and experiences of homelessness, or evidence of their participation or consultation around homelessness.
+There are very few data sources on homeless children's views and experiences of homelessness, or evidence of their participation or consultation around homelessness.
 From the non-governmental sector, Cardiff University and

-&lt;sup>108 StatsWales.
+108 StatsWales.
 2018.
 Homelessness in Wales, 2017-18, Revised.
-Available at: https://gov.wales/docs/statistics/2018/180801-homelessness-2017-18-revised-en.pdf https://statswales.gov.wales/Catalogue/Housing/Homelessness/Statutory-Homelessness-Prevention-and-Relief/main-reason-forbeing-threatened-with-homelessness-by-type-of-household-section-66-
+Available at: https://gov.wales/docs/statistics/2018/180801-homelessness-2017-18-revised-en.pdf

-&lt;sup>104 It is important to note that homelessness data are collected through aggregate returns to Welsh Government and so it is possible that some individuals are currently double-counted.
+104 It is important to note that homelessness data are collected through aggregate returns to Welsh Government and so it is possible that some individuals are currently double-counted.
 However, the Welsh Government is currently working to revise these procedures so that disaggregated data will be available in future.

-&lt;sup>105 StatsWales.
+105 StatsWales.
 2018.
 Households found to be threatened with homelessness during the year.
 Main reason for being threatened with homelessness by type of household (Section 66) 2017/18.
 Available at: